When I log onto CUNYfirst, why can't I register?

 Q. Do I have to pay any fees for graduation?

-A. For graduation in the spring or summer, we begin accepting applications as of January 2 and the deadline to apply is March 1st for spring and July 1st for summer.
-For graduation in January we begin accepting applications as of October 1 with a deadline of December 1st.
+A. For graduation in the spring or summer, we begin accepting applications as of January 2 and the deadline to apply is March 1st for spring and summer.
+For graduation in January we begin accepting applications as of August 1 with a deadline of October 1st.

 Q. How many credits do I need to earn a degree at CSI?